integrandio/lucidmq/README.md

 The repository is a monorepo with everything LucidMQ related.
 In the future some of these librarys may be split into their own repository. `LucidMQ`, `LucidMQ-cli` and it's storage system `Nolan` are all written in Rust. `lucidmq-py` and `go-lucidmq` provides client libraries for Python and Go respectively.
 These clients also have their own integration tests suites to do regression testing and verify correctness.

-    ├── nolan            # The base library containing code for the commitlog ├── lucidmq          # Lucidmq broker and server ├── lucidmq-cli      # CLI client for interacting with lucidmq ├── lucidmq-py       # Python client library and integration tests └── protocol         # Cap N' Proto Definitions for the protocol use for client-server messaging
+    ├── nolan          # The base library containing code for the commitlog ├── lucidmq        # Lucidmq broker and server
+    ├── lucidmq-cli    # CLI client for interacting with lucidmq ├── lucidmq-py     # Python client library and integration tests ├── go-lucidmq     # Go client library and integration tests └── protocol       # Cap N' Proto definition protocol used by client-server comunication

 ---